willjreid/procrastinate/README.md

 #Acknowledgments

-Hakan Kantar helped sort through some of the JS logic, making it more efficient.
+Hakan Boyraz helped sort through some of the JS logic, making it more efficient.